nolrm/test-a11y-js/README.md

 ## Publishing

 This package uses GitHub Actions for automated publishing to npm.
-The workflow runs pre-check before publishing to ensure nothing is broken.
+The workflow automatically publishes when `package.json` changes on the `main` branch.

 ### Setup